SARA HIEBERT BURCH, Professor2

 - The Biology Department faculty strongly encourage honors students to fulfill their group distribution requirements with intermediate- or seminar-level courses.
 Our experience has been that students with coursework at these levels have a more complete and deeper understanding of biology.
 In addition, students who alter their plans and withdraw from the Honors Program have much more flexibility in scheduling if they have already planned to fulfill the department distribution requirement with intermediate- or seminar-level courses.
 To mitigate the scheduling constraints imposed by the Honors Program, however, the following rules also apply to honors students:

-- An honors major who has taken both BIOL 001 and BIOL 002 can use them to satisfy any one of the distribution requirements.
+- An honors major who has taken both BIOL 001 and BIOL 002 at Swarthmore may use this pair of courses to satisfy any one of the distribution requirements (Group I, Group II, or Group III).

-- AP credit may not be used to satisfy the distribution requirement.
+- AP credit may not be used to satisfy the Biology distribution requirement.

 - Seminar requirement for honors: All honors biology majors are required to complete at least two 2-credit seminars (those with a number greater than 100) for honors preparations.
 A seminar in biology is defined as an advanced offering that uses primary rather than secondary source materials and encourages active student participation in presentation and discussion of materials.
 Note that all two-credit seminars have a prerequisite course from the intermediate level (numbered 010-039); the particular prerequisites for each seminar should be considered during selection of intermediate level courses.